Personal Therapy Adoption FAQs

 Do I have to retake an evaluation during the life of the certified Companion Paws Therapy Dog?

-As a certified member of Companion Paws, you will be required to retake an evaluation and or temperament assessment, at the time of renewal or at TLC’s discretion, if potential concerns arise.
+As a certified member of Companion Paws, you will be required to retake an evaluation, at the time of renewal or at TLC’s discretion, if potential concerns arise.
 The renewal fee covers the re-evaluation.

 How can I contact you if I have any more questions about the Companion Paws program?